Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **UniTAB: Unifying Text and Box Outputs for Grounded Vision-Language Modeling;** Zhengyuan Yang et al
 - **PEVL: Position-enhanced Pre-training and Prompt Tuning for Vision-language Models;** Yuan Yao et al; Introduce explicit object position modeling.A woman < 310 mask 406 475 > is watching the mask < 175 86 254 460 >;
 - **GLIPv2: Unifying Localization and VL Understanding;** Haotian Zhang et al; Further show that GLIP's pretraining method can benefit the VL task (Unifying localization and understanding).

+**Motivate to use unparalleled image & text data to build a unified model for VL, vision, and language tasks and potentially bring better performance.**
+- **Uni-Perceiver: Pre-training Unified Architecture for Generic Perception for Zero-shot and Few-shot Tasks;** Siamese network to encode various modalities.
+- **FLAVA: A Foundational Language And Vision Alignment Model;** Amanpreet Singh et al; A unified backbone model (need task-specific heads) for NLP, CV, and VL tasks.
+- **UNIMO-2: End-to-End Unified Vision-Language Grounded Learning;** Wei Li et al; Design a new method "Grounded Dictionary Learning", similar to the sense of "continuous" image tags to align two modalities.